JShadowNull/HomeServer/Authentik/Certbot/README.md

 To automate the process of copying the certificates to the desired directory, create a script named `copy_certs.sh`:

 Create the file `copy_certs.sh` in the /etc/letsencrypt/renewal-hooks/post directory.
-This is nessescary for authentik to get certbot certs in /certs directory:
+This is necessary for Authentik to get Certbot certs in /certs directory:
 ```bash
 #!/bin/bash